 Given terminology of spatial frames, we can elucidate ‘space’ in a way close to that which was provided in BFO 1.1, as the maximal instance of the universal spatial region, relative to some frame, as follows:

-Elucidation: A spatial region is a continuant entity that is a continuant_part_of spaceR as defined relative to some frame R. [035-001]
+a(spatial region)[Elucidation: A spatial region is a continuant entity that is a continuant_part_of spaceR as defined relative to some frame R. [035-001]]

 ‘Maximal’, in the above, means that any instance entity including spaceR as proper part is not a spatial region.
 Space is, in common parlance, the whole of space.
 The term ‘space’ is the name of a certain particular.
 As we shall see below, spacetime and time, similarly, are maximal instances of spatiotemporal and temporal region, respectively.